 Here are a few things you can do to prevent mealybugs from ever coming back…

 - Mealybugs can live in the soil of a houseplant, so if a plant is plagued by recurring infestations, you could try removing the top inch of dirt from the pot and replacing it with fresh potting soil.
 I recommend washing the inside rim of the pot after removing the layer of soil using soapy water and/or a cotton ball soaked in rubbing alcohol to be sure to kill any bugs that are hiding there.

 - Remove the plant from the area and clean any crevices where mealybugs could be hiding.
 Be sure check around the outside lip and inside edges of the pot and tray, and also the bottom of the pot for hiding mealybugs.

-How do you kill mealybugs on your houseplants?
-Share your tips in the comments below.
+How do you get rid of mealybugs on houseplants?
+Share your mealybug treatment tips in the comments below.